glenliu/glenliu.github.io/finance/cfa/level3/SS19 PfE.md

 - Any ex post calculation is a sample of true results and actual results can be different in the future.
 Even if results do reflect true manager skill, the manager can change approach or style in the future.

-- Alpha, Treynor, and Sharpe are the more widely used measures.
+- α, Treynor, and Sharpe are the more widely used measures.

 - Also remember from Levels I and II that the highest relative return measure does not necessarily mean the highest return.
-For example, a very low risk portfolio with low beta or standard deviation could have a higher alpha and Sharpe but a very risky portfolio with lower alpha and Sharpe can still have the higher absolute return.
+For example, a very low risk portfolio with low β or standard deviation could have a higher α and Sharpe but a very risky portfolio with lower α and Sharpe can still have the higher absolute return.

-## q explain how a portfolio’s alpha and beta are incorporated into the information ratio, Treynor measure, and Sharpe ratio;
+## q explain how a portfolio’s α and β are incorporated into the information ratio, Treynor measure, and Sharpe ratio;

-- Treynor considers only beta, market-related risk.
+- Treynor considers only β, market-related risk.
-- Sharpe is based on total portfolio risk (standard deviation of total return), which includes both beta (market related) risk and alpha (value added) related risk.
+- Sharpe is based on total portfolio risk (standard deviation of total return), which includes both β (market related) risk and α (value added) related risk.
 - The information ratio considers only value added and its variability.
-It is based only on alpha risk.
+It is based only on α risk.

 ## r demonstrate the use of performance quality control charts in performance appraisal;